Narasapuram: Roadways

 The town has a total road length of 79.67 km.
 The Andhra Pradesh State Road Transport Corporation operates bus services from Narasapuram bus station.
 NH216 connects NH 16 near Ongole, a short route for Kolkata - Chennai route.

-APSRTC operates Bus servies from Narasapuram to Eluru, Rajahmundry, Vijayawada, Bhimavaram, Visakhapatnam, Nidadavolu, Ramachandrapuram, Mandapeta, Palakollu, Hyderabad, kakinada, Ravulapalem, Machilipatanam, and Kaikaluru.
+APSRTC operates Bus servies from Narasapuram to Eluru, Rajahmundry, Vijayawada, Visakhapatnam, Nidadavolu, Ramachandrapuram, Mandapeta, Palakollu, Hyderabad, kakinada, Ravulapalem, Machilipatanam, and Kaikaluru.

 Railways

-Narasapuram railway station is a terminal station located on the Bhimavaram–Narasapuram branch line of Bhimavaram -Nidadavolu loop line in South Central Railway zone.
-It is classified as a B–category station in South Central Railway zone.Kotipalli-Narsapuram railway line is the important railway project to the town.
+Narasapur railway station is a terminal station located on the Bhimavaram–Narasapur branch line of Bhimavaram -Nidadavolu loop line in South Coast Railway zone.

+It is classified as a B–category station in South Coast Railway zone.Kotipalli-Narsapuram railway line is the important railway project to the town.

 Waterways

 Narasapur Port is proposed for developing it as a minor port, fishing harbor and ONGC Jetty.

 Airways

 Rajahmundry Airport is the nearest airport - 80 km away from the town.

 Sports

 Narsapuram Football Club is part of FLOW (Football League Of West Godavari).
 National level Kabaddi competitions are held every year on the eve of Sankranti festival at Kabadi Stadium, Narsapur.
 All India level Seniors Tennis Tournament is held in Narsapur officers club every year.